-The purpose of this document is to assist the electrical industry understand the requirements within the Electricity Safety Act 1998 (the Act) and the Electricity Safety (Installations) Regulations 2009 (the Regulations) and the exemption for metering equipment owned by a major electricity company (MEC) and metering equipment owned by others such as retailers, interstate distributors and embedded network operators for the installation of contestable metering.
+The purpose of this document is to assist the electrical industry understand the requirements within the Electricity Safety Act 1998 (the Act) and the Electricity Safety (General) Regulations 2019 (the Regulations) and the exemption for metering equipment owned by a major electricity company (MEC) and metering equipment owned by others such as retailers, interstate distributors and embedded network operators for the installation of contestable metering.

 These technical and safety requirements apply in Victoria through Energy Safe Victoria’s (ESV) legislation and are to be applied in conjunction with the National Electricity Rules (NERs), administered by the Australian Energy Regulator (AER) and the Australian Energy Market Operator (AEMO).